-"Being able to have firsthand experience in conducting my research really gave me an idea of what it would be like to work as an epidemiologist.
-It was very much an immersion experience, like when you go to another country to learn a language better."
+"Being able to have firsthand experience in research gave me an idea of what it would be like to work as an epidemiologist.
+It was ... an immersion experience, like when you go to another country to learn a language better."

 Mirta Maravilla Rosas is a senior biology major and she came to Saint Martin's University from her hometown of Sumner.
 She is a first-generation student.
 She serves as an office assistant for the Office of Housing and Residence Life.
 She is the treasurer of the Latinx Student Alliance and a member of the Sustainability Club.
 This past summer she had an internship at Fred Hutchinson Cancer Research Center (Fred Hutch) and she took time to answer questions about her internship and her experience at Saint Martin’s.